Quantum Synchronization of Perturbed Oscillating Coherences

+\textit{The phase profile and $\pi/3$ SSync.---}Focusing on the $N=3$ case, we now demonstrate that the SSync of the spin-1 model can also be characterized by the widely used probability distributions of azimuthal spin angles (explicitly defined in Appendix~\ref{appendix:A}).
+According to Eq.~\eqref{equ:def_mixture_NESS} the steady state of concern, under generic perturbations, takes the form $\NESSpertRDM = \sum_\alpha c_\alpha \I_\alpha$ with non-negative, perturbation-dependent coefficients $c_\alpha$.
+Because only $\NESSRDM_{0\pm} \propto \I_{0\pm}$ contain off-diagonal elements [cf. Eq.~\eqref{equ:spin1:off-diagonals} in Appendix~\ref{appendix:B}], the joint distribution $S(\boldsymbol{\phi})$ of the azimuthal angles $\phi_1, \phi_2, \phi_3$ simplifies to \eq{ S(\bm{\phi}) = \frac{1}{(2\pi)^3} + \frac{c_{0+}-c_{0-}}{32\pi^3}\sum_{j=1}^3 \cos[2(\phi_j - \phi_{j+1})], } where we denote $j+3\equiv j$.
+Because $S(\bm{\phi})$ is invariant under global phase shifts, we obtain the distribution of relative phase differences by fixing the third spin as a reference: $S_\mathrm{d}(\phi_1', \phi_2') = 2\pi S(\phi_1', \phi_2', 0)$, where $\phi_1' = \phi_1 - \phi_3$ and $\phi_2' = \phi_2 - \phi_3$.

-Intriguingly, the configurations that maximize $S_\mathrm{d}$ depend on the sign of $c_{0+} - c_{0-}$.
-In the following, we denote the relative differences among $N$ angles by unordered $N$-tuples, up to permutations and global shifts modulo $2\pi$.
-For example, under this notation $(0, 0, \pi)$ represents the three angles valued at $\phi, \phi, \phi + \pi$ modulo $2\pi$ at an arbitrary constant shift by $\phi$.
-Note particularly that setting $\phi=\pi$ would give $\pi, \pi, 2\pi\equiv 0$, so $(0, 0, \pi)$ and $(0, \pi, \pi)$ are equivalent notations.
-If $c_{0+} > c_{0-}$, then $S_\mathrm{d}$ is maximized when each cosine function in Eq.~\eqref{equ:S_phi_spin1} is maximized, i.e., when the spins are in $(0, 0, 0)$ and $(0, 0, \pi)$ configurations, which we mark with yellow symbols in Fig.~\ref{fig:S_phis}a and represent on circle in Fig.~\ref{fig:S_phis}b.
-That the angles differ by either $0$ or $\pi$ agrees with the dynamical synchronization of the $(S^x)^2$ operator \footnote{In particular, for spins whose in-plane angles (i.e., the Euler angles in the plane perpendicular to the $z$-direction) differ by $\pi$ or $0$, we expect them to have $x$-components that either differ by a sign or agree.
-This picture agrees with the synchronization of the expectation value of $\left(S^x\right)^2$ in the dynamical notion.}.
-If $c_{0-} < c_{0+}$, however, a frustration among the three cosine functions in Eq.~\eqref{equ:S_phi_spin1} occurs, and $S(\boldsymbol{\phi})$ obtains maxima at $(0, \pi/3, -\pi/3)$ and $(0, 2\pi/3, -2\pi/3)$, marked in Fig.~\ref{fig:S_phis}b and represented in Fig.~\ref{fig:S_phis}e.
-Here, synchronization occurs with angular differences that are multiples of $\pi/3$.
-Remarkably, this phenomenon of \textit{$\pi/3$-synchronization} in the steady state, as opposed to the prior case of \textit{$(0, \pi)$-synchronization}, is unseen in the dynamical notion.
+Equation~\eqref{equ:S_phi_spin1} reveals that the phase configuration underlying SSync is sensitive to the sign of $(c_{0+} - c_{0-})$.
+To analyze this, we refer to angular configurations as unordered tuples $(\phi_1, \phi_2, \phi_3) \equiv (\phi_1', \phi_2', 0)$ up to global phase shifts and permutations [e.g., $(0, 0, \pi)$ is equivalent to $(0, \pi, \pi)$].
+If the perturbation yields $c_{0+} > c_{0-}$, then $S_\mathrm{d}$ is maximized when every cosine function in Eq.~\eqref{equ:S_phi_spin1} is maximized, i.e., at $(0, 0, 0)$ and $(0, 0, \pi)$, represented by the yellow symbols in Fig.~\ref{fig:S_phis}a and on a circle in Fig.~\ref{fig:S_phis}b.
+These maxima indicate that the spins prefer to lock in parallel or anti-parallel orientations, which is in agreement with the DSync of $(S^x_j)^2$~\footnote{In particular, for spins whose azimuthal angles (i.e., the spherical angles in the plane perpendicular to the $z$-direction) differ by $\pi$ or $0$, we expect them to have $x$-components that either differ by a sign or agree.
+This picture agrees with the equivalent dynamics of the expectation value of $\left(S^x\right)^2$ in the dynamical notion.}.